A Brief History of St Monica’s College Development

 The Lorraine Pratt Sports Fields were blest by Bishop Timothy Costelloe SDB on Friday, 27 August, 2010 and he officially opened the Track and Field Centre on that day.

 The College opened the VCAL Hub on Davisson Street Campus on Friday 16 September, 2011.
-This purpose-built facility was declared open by the Mayor of Whittlesea, Cr Rex Griffin.
+This purpose-built facility was blest by Father Brian McMahon and declared open by the Mayor of Whittlesea, Councillor Rex Griffin.

 In 2012 the College activated its long-awaited Information Technology Strategic Plan and accordingly was accepted as a CISCO Exemplar School, one of only six in Victoria.
 This maintained the College’s reputation as a leading school in ICT and as a School of Educational Enterprise.

-In 2013 the College opened a Music Performance Centre on the Dalton Road Campus and throughout the year works were undertaken to re-create the Pamela Coyne Library.
+In 2013 the College opened a Music Performance Centre on the Dalton Road Campus along Dorothea Tallon Way and throughout the year works were undertaken to re-create the Pamela Coyne Library.
 The Library was rededicated on 9 May, 2014.

-The third College Sculpture was unveiled in 2013 on the Dalton Road Campus, Futurum Australis was added to Monica Admirabilis (DRC) and Laudate Dominum (DSC).
+The third College Sculpture was unveiled in 2013 on the Dalton Road Campus when Futurum Australis was added to Monica Admirabilis (DRC) and Laudate Dominum (DSC).

 The Golden Jubilee (1964 – 2014) of the College was marked by year-long celebrations throughout 2014.
 The College community embraced fifty years of Monican education with the acclaim “Thanks be to God”.
-The Apostolic Nuncio in Australia H.E.
-Archbishop Paul Gallagher, celebrated the annual St Monica’s Day Mass.
+The Apostolic Nuncio in Australia His Excellency Archbishop Paul Gallagher, celebrated the annual St Monica’s Day Mass.

 In 2014 the College and Takada Junior and Senior High School in Japan celebrated twenty years of sister schools and homestay relationship.